 Promoting good behaviour and shaping kind and compassionate individuals who take action to help others are important to us.
-Every child from the 7s upwards is an ‘anti-bullying ambassador’ and takes responsibility for upholding the Swanbourne Way, the school’s code of conduct which every pupil agrees to follow: be honest, follow instructions, use positive language, and keep hands, feet and objects to yourself.
+Every child from Year 3 upwards is an ‘anti-bullying ambassador’ and takes responsibility for upholding the Swanbourne Way, the school’s code of conduct which every pupil agrees to follow: be honest, follow instructions, use positive language, and keep hands, feet and objects to yourself.

-Each pupil has a Form Tutor who, in the Lower School (3s-8s), is their day-to-day class teacher and the child’s go-to person for any concerns they or parents might have.
-In the Middle and Upper School (9s-TY), every child has a Personal Tutor as well as a Form Tutor.
+Each pupil has a Form Tutor who, in the Lower School (Pre-Reception to Year 4), is their day-to-day class teacher and the child’s go-to person for any concerns they or parents might have.
+In the Middle and Upper School (Year 5 to Year 8), every child has a Personal Tutor as well as a Form Tutor.
 The Personal Tutor has full pastoral and academic oversight of their small group of 6-8 tutees, with whom they meet every week.
 The vertical Personal Tutor system also enables children to socialise and collaborate with children in different year groups.
-There is additional pastoral support for children from the Head of Lower School (3s-8s), Head of Middle School Tutors (9s and 10s), Head of Upper School Tutors (11s and TY), Housemasters/Housemistresses and Head of Boarding.
+There is additional pastoral support for children from the Head of Lower School (Pre-Reception – Year 4), Head of Middle School Tutors (Year 5 and Year 6), Head of Upper School Tutors (Year 7 and Year 8), Housemasters/Housemistresses and Head of Boarding.

-The pastoral care system in school is managed by our Director of Pastoral Care and Designated Safeguarding Lead, who is a member of the school’s Senior Leadership Team.
+The pastoral care system in school is managed by our Designated Safeguarding Lead, who is a member of the school’s Senior Leadership Team.